 You are cruising the Croatian coast and have time for only 1 day in Split Croatia.

-You are pondering what to see in Split Croatia in one day and what to do in 24 hours in Split Croatia?!
+Are you pondering now what to see in Split Croatia in one day and what to do in 24 hours in Split Croatia?!
 One day in Split Croatia seems so short for this lovely Mediterranean town.

-You are dwelling on your itinerary for a day in Split Croatia questioning is it possible to see top attractions in Split Croatia in one day.
+Are you contemplating over the itinerary for a day in Split Croatia questioning is it possible to see top attractions in Split Croatia in one day?!

 Please put your mind at ease.
 It is possible to visit Split in one day and enjoy it.
 Here are the top things to see in Split Croatia and the top things to do in Split Croatia!

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.